sonlinux/revotask/README.md

 # RevoTask

-RevoTask (Revolute Task) is a tiny python based API solution for greeting a user based on their number of days to their birthday.
+RevoTask is a tiny python based API solution for greeting a user based on their number of days to their birthday.

 ## Deployable on almost any cloud environment